 Geology and Paleontology of the Panama Canal

-NSF-funded internships are available effective immediately for the Panama Canal Project (PCP)-PIRE (NSF-funded Partnership for International Research and Education) for United States citizens or permanent residents undergraduate or post-bac students to assist with collecting fossils and other fieldwork in the exposures along the Panama Canal (Panama).
+Two NSF-funded internships are available for the Panama Canal Project (PCP)-PIRE (NSF-funded Partnership for International Research and Education) for United States citizens or permanent residents, undergraduate, post-bac, or graduate students to assist with collecting fossils and other fieldwork in the exposures along the Panama Canal (Panama).

-Interns will live in Panama for a minimum of 4 months during Spring and Fall, and 3 months during Summer conducting fieldwork under the supervision of PIRE PIs and Postdoctoral Fellows at the Smithsonian Tropical Research Institute (STRI) in Panama City.
+Interns will live in Panama for 11 months (September 2015 – July 31, 2016) conducting fieldwork under the supervision of PIRE PIs and Postdoctoral Fellows at the Smithsonian Tropical Research Institute (STRI) in Panama City.
 Experience in Geological/Paleontological fieldwork and some level of bi-lingual (English/Spanish) competency is preferred.

-This internship provides an excellent opportunity for students who might be considering taking a semester off between their studies to gain valuable research and international experiences.
+This internship provides an excellent opportunity for students who might be considering taking a year off between their studies to gain valuable research and international experiences.

 PCP-PIRE is committed to diversity in education and encourages the application of women and underrepresented minorities.

 PCP-PIRE internships include: